-In the wake of the global pandemic, the Southern California economy will experience many changes over the next several years.
+In the wake of the global pandemic, it is likely that the Southern California economy will experience many changes over the next several years.
 With these changes will come challenges for many SELACO WDB customers, including low-income individuals and those from various vulnerable populations.
-SELACO WDB staff anticipates that the landscape of support needs is also likely to continue to change in the years ahead.
-As services, training, and jobs make greater use of the internet and remote activities, there will be a greater need for technology related support, such as hardware (e.g., laptops, hot spots) that enables access for customers.
+SELACO WDB staff anticipates that the landscape of support needs is also likely to change in the years ahead.
+As services, training and jobs make greater use of the internet and remote activities, there will be a greater need for technology related support, such as hardware that enables access for customers.
+As these changes occur, so too will SELACO WDB's policies and practices concerning supportive services.